joseSantosCosta/ROMOrgan/README.md

 * **[CHDMAN](https://www.mamedev.org/release.html):** The industry standard for optical media compression.
 CHDMAN is officially distributed as part of the MAME emulator.
 Download the latest MAME release, extract it, find `chdman.exe` inside, and copy it to your `tools/` folder.
 * **[MaxCSO](https://github.com/unknownbrackets/maxcso/releases):** The fastest and most efficient PSP ISO compressor.
 Go to the official GitHub Releases page, download the latest Windows `.zip`, and extract `maxcso.exe` to your `tools/` folder.
 * **[Dolphin Emulator](https://dolphin-emu.org/download/):** Required for converting GameCube and Wii games to `.rvz`.
 Download the latest Beta or Development version of Dolphin (Windows x64).
 Extract the entire folder, rename it to `Dolphin-x64`, and place the whole folder inside your `tools/` directory. *(Ensure `DolphinTool.exe` is inside it!)*

+## 🚀 How to Use

+### If using the Standalone App (.exe)
+1. Download the latest ZIP from the **Releases** tab and extract it.
+2. Ensure you have downloaded the required external tools (Dolphin, etc.) and placed them in the `tools/` folder.
+3. Double-click **`ROMOrganizer.exe`** to launch the application.

+### If running from Source (Python)
+1. Ensure you have Python 3.8+ installed.
+2. Open your terminal in the project folder and run: `python main.py`

+### 🎮 The Organizing Process
+Once the application window is open, the process is incredibly simple:

+1. **Input Directory:** Click "Browse" and select the folder containing your messy, unorganized files (e.g., your generic "Downloads" folder filled with `.zip` files, `.iso` dumps, and `.bin/.cue` sets).
+2. **Output Directory:** Click "Browse" and select your clean destination folder (e.g., your external hard drive or emulator frontend folder). *Note: The app will automatically create a `ROMs` subfolder inside this destination.*
+3. **Start:** Click the **START ORGANIZING** button.
+4. **Watch the Magic:** A progress window will appear.
+The tool will automatically begin extracting archives, identifying games, routing them to the correct console folders, and running the compression tools.
+You can watch the live log feed to see exactly what the engine is doing!